chi-collective/genparse/README.md

 ## Acknowledgments

-- Thanks to Hugging Face, VLLM, Lark, and all of the teams we have dependencies on.
+- Thanks to VLLM, Lark, Hugging Face and all of the teams we have dependencies on.

 ## Contact